 - b) those which are eligible for Legal Assistance, but subject to “scale fees”, (such as divorce proceedings without dependent children); and

 - c) those that will continue to be accessed as is presently the case, (including divorce cases where there are dependent children).
 Most grants of Legal Assistance will be subject to mandatory mediation, by a qualified mediator appointed by the Registrar.
 Mediation costs will also be paid by Legal Assistance as the Registrar may determine.
+The process for family court can help with the divorce as attorneys keep the best interest of their client in mind.

 These reforms are a pilot project and are to be formally reviewed after three years.